 Antibody testing for travel – Safer, cheaper and more convenient

-Whether it be for work or leisure we need to open the travel market, in particular aviation.
+Whether for work or leisure we need to minimise disruption in the travel market, in particular aviation.

 In the New England Medical Journal in April 2021 Rose (National Institute of Allergy and Infectious Diseases) et al published interim results from a phase 3 trial of the Moderna mRNA-1273 severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) vaccine indicated 94% efficacy in preventing coronavirus disease 2019 (Covid-19) indicating by the persistence of neutralizing antibodies through 6 Months after the Second Dose.
 A person’s levels of neutralising antibodies following covid-19 vaccination or natural infection could help predict their level of immune protection, the study suggested.